FDA Approves Time-Saving Infusion Drug for Psoriatic Arthritis

 Golimumab is the first biologic for psoriatic arthritis that can be delivered via 30-minute infusions every eight weeks following the induction dose.
-Another biologic, abatacept (Orencia), can also be given in 30-minute infusions, but must be administered every four weeks; other biologic medications can take hours to administer.
+Another biologic, abatacept (Orencia), can also be given in 30-minute infusions, but must be administered every four weeks; other biologic medications can take three to five hours to administer.

 It may be hard to receive a diagnosis of psoriatic arthritis, but it can be even more overwhelming when your rheumatologist begins going over your treatment options.
 While there are many medications that can be used to treat this inflammatory disease, and treatment plans can vary from patient to patient, it's likely that your health care provider will recommend a biologic medication at some point.